 A patient goes to the emergency room complaining of rib pain and shortness of breath.
 Her doctor attributes the symptoms to a pulled muscle.
 He tells her to stretch, do yoga, and take medication for the pain.
 The doctor fails to investigate the source of her pain thoroughly.
 He does not order tests or scans despite her worsening condition.
 Months pass, and the patient’s symptoms become more severe.
 The doctor finally ordered a CT scan, which showed a mass in her lung.
 A biopsy confirms that she has stage 3 lung cancer.

 Due to the delayed diagnosis, the cancer likely progressed to a later stage.
-This could mean the patient needs a more aggressive treatment plan and could lower her chances of survival in the long run.
+This could mean the patient needs a more aggressive treatment plan and could lower their chances of survival in the long run.

-A ‘failure to treat‘ medical malpractice claim occurs when a healthcare provider correctly diagnoses a condition but fails to provide the correct treatment for it.
+A failure to treat medical malpractice claim occurs when a healthcare provider correctly diagnoses a condition but fails to provide the correct treatment for it.
 Suppose the doctor chooses an improper treatment, discharges a patient too soon, does not order follow-up care, or prescribes the wrong medication or dosage of a prescription drug.
 In that case, the patient’s condition may become worse and even life-threatening.

 An example of an injured patient with a failure to treat medical malpractice claim is: